 More recently I taught retail display in a local FE college (Grantham), and realised how connected to brand identity and design it is.

 Whilst working as a designer I have been lucky enough to be commissioned to design exhibition graphics for museums (Chertsey Museum) and corporate exhibitions (DELL) as well as advertising graphics for large exhibitions at the London Design Centre for Country Living Exhibition.

 “Bikes & Blooms” was my first solo exhibition which took place at Four Walls Gallery in Melton Mowbray.

-I designed some panels for the exhibition in Four Walls using my writing and layered images from sketchbooks, surface design and the graphic motifs I’d used in the paintings.
+I designed the interpretation panels for the exhibition in Four Walls using my poems, layered images from sketchbooks, and the graphic motifs I’d used in the paintings.

 In Four Walls we placed eye catching pieces in the window in order to attract an audience and placed easels at different heights.
 It was useful to have pieces at different price points and in different materials in order to engage different audiences.

 Customer flow around a room is fascinating.
-People quite often move towards the right on entering a space but any obstacles will play a part in the flow of traffic.
-Any obstacles will also effect flow – at my preview night it was the Prosecco and pork pies which drove everyone to the top end of the space!
+People usually head right on entering a space, so it is useful to think about customer journey and where they will end up.
+Any obstacles will affect flow – at the preview night it was the Prosecco and pork pies which drove everyone to the top end of the space!